Take your A/B testing to the next level

 Furthermore, according to our own research, conversion is usually not the best proxy for the bottom line.
 More often it’s retention and virality you should be looking at.

-To start running A/B tests with Stormly, all you have to do is connect your data to the platform and pick A/B Testing Template from our Marketplace.
+To start running A/B tests with Stormly, all you have to do is connect your data to the platform and pick A/B Testing Insight from our Marketplace.
 See the Set-Up Data option in your projects page for more information.